PufferFinance/website-docs/docs/intro.md

 - 🥩 Native Restaking: the first native liquid restaking protocol on Eigenlayer.

 - 🧢 Ethos Alignment: the protocol is self-capped to protect Ethereum.

+- 🐡 Explosive Growth: pufETH can grow in value even if validator queues are long.

 ### **NoOps**